Liveness in Broadcast Networks: Fair Liveness

 \section{Fair Liveness}

-We study the \emph{fair liveness verification problem} that strengthens the requirement on the computation sought.
-Given a broadcast network $\bcnet = (D, \bcprot)$ with clients $\bcprot = (Q, I, \delta)$ and a set of final states $F \subseteq Q$, the problem asks whether there is an infinite initialized computation $\pi$ in which clients that send or receive messages infinitely often also visit their final states infinitely often, $\Inf{\pi}\subseteq \Fin{\pi}$.
-This requirement is also known as compassion or strong fairness~\cite{PS08}.
+We study the fair liveness verification problem that strengthens the requirement on the computation.
+Given a broadcast network $\bcnet = (D, \bcprot)$ with clients \mbox{$\bcprot = (Q, I, \delta)$} and a set of final states $F \subseteq Q$, the problem asks whether there is an infinite initialized computation $\pi$ in which clients that send or receive infinitely often also visit their final states infinitely often, $\Inf{\pi}\subseteq \Fin{\pi}$.
+Computations satisfying the requirement are called \emph{fair}, a notion that dates back to~\cite{PS08} where it was introduced as compassion or strong fairness. \begin{myproblem} \problemtitle{Fair Liveness Verification} \probleminput{A broadcast network $\bcnet = (\Domain,\bcprot)$ and final states $F \subseteq Q$.} \problemquestion{Is there an initialized computation $\pi$ with $\Inf{\pi}\subseteq \Fin{\pi}$?} \end{myproblem}